jamesSampica/DataTables/README.md

     [HttpPost]
     public IActionResult DataTable(DataTablesParameters parameters)
     {
-        //Get some stuff from somewhere
+        // Get some stuff from somewhere

         return Json(new DataTablesReturn<object>{
             Draw = parameters.Draw,
             Data = new List<object>(), // The data to return goes here RecordsTotal = 0, // Fill this out
-            RecordsFiltered = 0 //Fill this out
+            RecordsFiltered = 0 // Fill this out
         });
     }